 Go to Uobei in Shibuya for the coolest sushi experience ever.
 Sit down, order from a tablet and wait a few minutes for your order to come zooming down on the sushi train and stop right in front of you.
 I’m telling you now, it’s not the best sushi but it’s worth visiting for the fun experience and it’s very quick and cheap.

-Sleep in a caspule hotel
+Sleep at a caspule hotel

 Not for the claustrophobic, capsule hotels are a very Japanese way of providing budget accommodation!
 Some actually seem quite nice, clean, and modern, with your own personal TV, plug socket, hangers and a safe.
 You’re often provided with pyjamas, towels, shampoo, toothbrush and toothpaste – better than any hostels I’ve been to!
 Male and female dorms are often very separate which is great for solo ladies but can be annoying if travelling as a couple.
 There’s always a lounge for you to hang out in and meet fellow travelers.
 If you’re intrigued, read my full review of staying at a capsule hotel as a couple.

 Book and Bed is another really interesting hostel concept that is perfect for book lovers!